 - Download the Inkpath app, or visit https://webapp.inkpath.co.uk to see a browser version on a laptop/PC

-- Enter your university email address – the full email address which can receive mail, not any shortened user ID you may have within your university
+- Students at The Open University and University of Oxford - choose your home university.
+Enter your university email address – the full email address which can receive mail, not any shortened user ID you may have within your university

 - You will receive an email from Inkpath with a password to login (we recommend you change this password later)

-As well as creating a profile in Inkpath, you need to register your course details, and importantly your source of funding as the Open-Oxford-Cambridge AHRC DTP:
+Once you have created a profile in Inkpath you need to register your course details, and importantly your source of funding as the Open-Oxford-Cambridge AHRC DTP:

 - Open the app or web version

-- Enter your university email address and your password from Inkpath and click the purple “Login” button (do not use the “Use Single-Sign-On option)
+- Oxford and Open University students: Enter your university email address and your password from Inkpath and click the “Login” button (do not use the “Use Single-Sign-On" option).
+Cambridge students: use the 'Single Sign On' tab, select 'University of Cambridge', and sign in using your institute's SSO page.

 - You will be invited to complete your profile when you first sign in.
 If not, or if you wish to return to your profile later

-- Click the “…” in the bottom right of the app, or the “… More” in the top right of the desktop version
+- Click on the ''Account'' button in the top right of the app

-- Press the purple “Register a funding source” button
+- Press the purple "Add an Affiliation +" button

 - Choose “Open-Oxford-Cambridge AHRC DTP” in the “Organisation”, your programme and your start year.